rontarrant/gtkDcoding/docs/_posts/2019-06-07-0042-custom-dialog-i.md

 - the `Grid`’s border is between itself and the `Dialog`'s *Content Area*, and
 - the `Box`’s border is between itself and the `Grid` square(s) containing it.

 We don’t need to bother with the spacing between a child widget and its `Box` container (and that's a good thing because most child `Widget`s won't give us that control anyway).
-Now let’s get into the classes…
+Now let’s get into the classes...

 ## The HPadBox